atlas604/advanced-lane-lines/writeup_report.md

 **Discussion**

-1. Briefly discuss any problems / issues you faced in your implementation of this project.
+**1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
-What could you do to make it more robust?
+What could you do to make it more robust?**

 Since my pipeline takes the input frame by frame, some lanes at certain frames may not be detected by the algorithm.
 Having an empty array will result in errors.
 To accommodate this issue, we can either lower the threshold to help detect less visible lanes or take in the data from the previous frame whenever an empty lane is detected.
 I recognize the lane boundaries may slightly overflow to the other lane; however, as long as the car is maintaining its position relatively close to the center, this shouldn't impose a problem.